readthedocs/readthedocs.org/docs/user/intro/sphinx.rst

 :ref:`mkdocs <config-file/v2:sphinx>` command:

 ..
-TODO:: why do we install tree using apt_package here?
+TODO why do we install tree using apt_package here?
 Because it might not be in the requirements.txt but is still necessary?

 .. code-block:: yaml
    :caption: .readthedocs.yaml